dnesting/dnesting/resume.md

 **Site Reliability Engineer** from 2007-2014 (7.5 years), on the logs infrastructure team, managing all layers of the logs infrastructure, including hardware, OS, and service, and supporting Google's legal and privacy teams.
-Projects included on-call, data integrity, privacy, access control, data availability, large-scale data migration, security, and hiring.
+Projects included:

+- On-call and incident response
+- Full-stack support, from hardware through OS to service, for O(1M) CPU cores and exabytes of data
+- Managed and maintained data integrity systems cryptographically proving the full data integrity of Google's logs infrastructure
+- Built and maintained a data migration system for moving petabytes of data between clusters.
+- Participated in Google's response to state-sponsored intrusions, leading to a major encryption and privilege reduction effort.
+- SRE hiring and interviewing

 ### AT&T